Loading tools

 Note

 Fairly large data files (multiple GB) can be loaded via the UI, in .xlsx or .csv format.
-In TRAC PROFESSIONAL, data can be imported using an ImportData job.
+In enterprise deployments, data can also be imported using an ImportData job.

-Locate and select the file, click ‘Get schema’ and if you see ‘Import 100% complete’ click ‘Upload’.
+Select a file, click ‘Get schema’ and once you see ‘Import 100% complete’ click ‘Upload’.

 select file